Holding On or Giving In

 Types of Feedback

-• “This approach doesn’t convert well."
+• “This approach doesn’t convert well due to [type of photo, context, or content]."

 “Our audience didn’t understand this message.”